 Inaugural lectures are a central part of university academic life.
 These events are held to commemorate the inaugural lecturer’s appointment to a full professorship.
 The inaugural lecture provides a platform for the academic to present the body of research that they have been focusing on during their career.
 The lecture also provides UNIZULU with the opportunity to showcase its academics and share its research with members of the wider university community and the general public in an accessible way.
 Certainly, appointment to a full professorship, is the formal pinnacle of an academic career, and presents a cause for celebration and reflection on the work that brought the incumbent to this position.
 It also signals the beginning of yet further and higher intellectual achievement.

-The University of Zululand is looking forward to host the next lecture series in October in order amplify the importance of university initiatives of this nature as well as intelligent choices that academics and emerging researchers should make about their careers .
+The University of Zululand is looking forward to host the next lecture series in order amplify the importance of university initiatives of this nature as well as intelligent choices that academics and emerging researchers should make about their careers .